theia-dev/pdom/docs/configuration.rst

 To extract parameters, we need to compare experimental data to the simulation.
 This data needs to be provided in a structured way.
 For :program:`pdom` we use a :file:`.json` file.
-Depending on the type of fit you want to carry out, the available futures differ slightly.
+Depending on the type of fit you want to carry out, the available features differ slightly.

 Adsorption-Desorption experiments
 +++++++++++++++++++++++++++++++++